Filter by Subcategory

 Credit: Non-Credit Only

 Many artists can feel frustrated in front of a blank canvas, unsure of how to start and what to paint.
-This workshop offers a step-by-step technique which will enable you to paint with confidence by tapping into your intuitive process and finding inspiration more easily.
-Experienced instruction and advice from the instructor will push students to take chances and explore unexpected directions and accidental marks as a means of achieving artistic discoveries.
-Demonstration of different drawing and painting techniques will enhance your knowledge of the process of painting.
-Students will utilize line, color and space, as well as the possibilities of editing, to create busy/calm areas and focal points in their paintings.
+Paint with confidence by learning techniques to tap into your intuitive process and find inspiration more easily!
+Experienced instruction and advice will push students to take chances and explore unexpected directions and accidental marks to achieve artistic discoveries.
+Students will use line, color and space, and editing possibilities to create busy/calm areas and focal points in their paintings as they work from personal imagery, expression, and imagination.
+Instruction will take the form of PowerPoint presentation/examples, formal direction from modern and contemporary artists, and one-on-on critiques in Zoom sessions that are geared toward open painting time in a classroom-like setting.
 Painting experience recommended.

-Register by: August 2
+Register by: February 21

 Materials List

-Summer 2024 CE Policy Guide, including withdrawal/refund policies
+Winter/Spring 2025 CE Policy Guide, including withdrawal/refund policies